RespiraCorp Australia announces their partnering strategy with sleep clinics for distribution of the company’s OTC sleep innovation SleepQ+.

 Offering an effective, low cost, OTC snoring product at sleep clinics, as an alternative to dental devices and CPAP, provides the clinician with the opportunity to initiate contact with a younger snoring demographic (who generally perceive sleep apnoea and CPAP therapy as issues for older people) and to nurture patient relationships during repeat visits for more product.
 Discussing sleeping issues, monitoring developing OSA and building a database of future OSA patients will ensure partnering clinicians are the provider-of-choice when the time for CPAP therapy arrives.

-There is no more perfect product for sleep clinics to add to their inventory than sleepQ+.
+There is no better product for sleep clinics to add to their inventory than sleepQ+.
 Our new and unique innovation has multiple applications for sleep and breathing disorders.
 In addition to snoring, sleepQ+ also prevents mild sleep apnea, sleep disturbance, dry mouth, dehydration, sinus pressure, bad breath and nasal congestion, caused by mouth breathing during sleep.

 Improving CPAP Therapy